 Example

-- SQLAlchemy: For working with databases in a Pythonic way.
+- SQLAlchemy: To do database work in a Pythonic way.

 9. High-Level Language

-Python is a high-level language, meaning that it abstracts away the low-level details of the computer’s hardware.
-This makes Python easier to use than lower-level languages like C or C++ and allows developers to focus on problem-solving rather than worrying about memory management or system-level details.
+Python is a higher-level language, which means it masks the hardware low-level problems the computer runs.
+Python is hence simpler to code with than lower-level languages such as C or C++ and lets programmers concentrate on problem-solving and not care about memory management or system specifics.

 10. Object-Oriented and Procedural Programming Language

-Python is portable across different operating systems, allowing code to be run on any machine that has Python installed.
-Additionally, Python’s interactive mode allows developers to execute code line by line, making testing and debugging easier.
+Python is also portable between operating systems, and code can be run on any computer for which Python is available.
+Interactive mode from Python also allows coders to execute code line by line, aiding in testing and debugging.

 Example